Shah Jahan Mosque, Woking: Construction

 The Oriental Institute, for the students of which the mosque was constructed, was founded by Leitner in 1881.
 He had purchased the former Royal Dramatic College building in Woking and established the Institute in order to promote oriental literature.
 It awarded degrees from the University of the Punjab in Lahore, Pakistan.

 History

+1889-1912 – Sunni period

 The mosque became the first formal place of Islamic worship in England.
 Queen Victoria's British Indian employees and her British Indian secretary, Abdul Karim, used the mosque when the Queen visited Windsor Castle.
 A small number of dignitaries, students, and guests used the mosque until Leitner's death in 1899, following which the mosque closed.